 Boundary Exceptions - Board of Education policy stipulates that students will attend the schools that serve the area in which they reside with their parent(s) or legal guardian.
 A boundary exception is special approval for a student to enroll at a school outside of the student's designated attendance area.
+Boundary exceptions are not required by law and their availability is determined by the Superintendent.
 Each boundary exception request is investigated and evaluated for approval on an individual basis in accordance with the Boundary Exception Procedure, located at hcps.org under the Board of Education tab.
 To apply for a boundary exception, please contact your child's Pupil Personnel Worker (PPW).